NHERI-SimCenter/R2DTool/Examples/E3PhysicsBasedGroundMotions/README.rst

 Modeling Procedure
 ------------------

-This study will be defined by sequentially traversing the input panels of the **R2D** interface.
-However, as outlined in the online user's manual, these procedures can be serialized to and loaded immediately from a JSON file, which for this example may be found :github:`here <Examples/E3PhysicsBasedGroundMotions/input.json>`.
+We now embark on our journey through the input panels of R2D, making known to the workflow builder how our procedure should be built.
+An input file which will automatically configure these steps can be downloaded :github:`here <Examples/E3PhysicsBasedGroundMotions/input.json>`.

 #. **GI** The following figure shows how the general information panel is configured to handle the units of our analysis and provide output corresponding to demand parameters, damage measures, and decision variables.